zerasul/blask/posts/index.md

 $ flask run
 </pre>

-**Note**: This project is on alpha version; is not suitable for production enviorements.
+**Note**: This project is on alpha version; is not suitable for production environments.

 ## Documentation